floatdrop/express-request-id/readme.md

 # express-request-id [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url]

-> Generate UUID for request and add it to headers
+Generate UUID for request and add it to `X-Request-Id` header.

 ```js